The Best Books on Getting Published: Learn How to Score a Publishing Deal

 Find a publisher for your book.

-Get the full, up-to-date list of big 5, non-big-5 trade publishers, and other presses accepting unsolicited manuscripts.
+Get the full, up-to-date list of big 5, non-big 5 trade publishers, and other presses accepting unsolicited manuscripts.

 If you’re looking for the best advice on how to find an agent or get published, these are the books I have read and still refer to from time to time.
-I trust the information they offer, and I recommend to my nonfiction editing and book coaching clients.
+I trust the information they offer, and I recommend them to my nonfiction editing and book coaching clients.

-How to Get a Publishing Contract: A brief reminder
+How to Get a Publishing Contract: A Brief Reminder

 What you need: an agent (depending on the publisher) a query, a proposal, a manuscript (or at least some of it), patience, a large following or indicator of future sales, a clue.